lijubjohn/cassandra_study/cassandra.md

 - Write flow
   - Logging data in the commit log
   - Writing data to the memtable
+  - If row cache is enabled , and row is present in row cache then invalidate it
   - Flushing data from the memtable
   - Storing data on disk in SSTables
 * The client connects to any node which becomes the coordinator node for the write operation